Tomkode/Joc-de-table/README.md

 * designing a minimalistic structure and browser interface for the game (using HMTL and CSS)
 * building all the game logic from scratch (with JavaScript)
 * developing a simple random-based AI to play against the human

+  Check out the documentation for this project: [Documentation](Documentation.pdf)